1 Week Cruise

 The Kennet & Avon Canal we know today is made up of three different historic waterways that are part of the Canal Trust, the Kennet Navigation, the Avon Navigation and the Kennet & Avon Canal.

 The idea of an east-to-west waterway link across southern England was first mentioned in Elizabethan times (1500’s), to link the tributaries of the rivers Avon and Thames which were only 3 miles apart at their closest point.

-However it was only in the late eighteenth centre that construction began on a route that would link the two rivers on a route via Devizes and the resulting canal was completed in 1810.
+However, it was only in the late eighteenth century that construction began on a canal linking route that would link the two rivers on a route via Devizes and the resulting canal was completed in 1810.

-Despite the impressive length of the Kennet & Avon Canal the waterway was never prosperous and the canal gradually fell into disuse after the opening of the Great Western Railway, which offered a more affordable and faster option for transporting goods across the country, east to west and vice versa.
+Despite the impressive length of the Kennet & Avon Canal, the waterway was never prosperous and the canal gradually fell into disuse after the opening of the Great Western Railway, which offered a more affordable and faster option for river navigation and transporting goods across the country, east to west and vice versa.

-In the latter half of the 20th century the canal was restored in stages, largely by volunteers and was fully reopened in 1990.
-The canal network now is managed by the Canal and River Trust and used predominantly for leisure activities such as canal boat holidays and water based activities such as canoeing and paddle boarding, although there is also a cycle route running alongside it and the area is important for wildlife conservation.
+In the latter half of the 20th century, the canal was restored in stages, largely by volunteers and was fully reopened in 1990.
+The canal network now is managed by the Avon Canal Trust and used predominantly for leisure activities such as boat hire, canal boat holidays and water-based activities such as canoeing and paddle boarding, although there is also a cycle route running alongside it and the area is important for wildlife conservation.

-Arguably one of the most scenic waterways in England, the Kennet and Avon Canal is made up of two lengths of navigable river linked by a canal, having an overall length of 87 miles.
+Arguably one of the most scenic waterways for hire boats in Southern England, the Kennet and Avon Canal is made up of two lengths of navigable river linked by a canal, having an overall length of 87 miles.
 The name is used to refer to the entire length of the navigation rather than solely to the central canal section.

-Starting from the picturesque Bristol Floating Harbour, waterway follows the natural course of the River Avon to the famous Roman town of Bath.
+Starting from the picturesque Bristol Floating Harbour, the national waterway follows the natural course of the River Avon to the famous Roman town of Bath.
 The Bath locks mark the transfer to the canal navigation, where the canal winds through the Avon Valley, through the flight of 29 Caen Hill Locks, through Devizes and the famous Devizes lock flight, before the canal links to the River Kennet at Newbury, and from there to Reading on the River Thames.
 In all, the waterway incorporates a flight of locks that totals 105 throughout a boat trip.